laszlocph/gimlet-documentation/src/pages/docs/deployments/automated-deployments.md

 - pr: New pull requests will be automatically deployed.

 Additionally you can use the **Branch filter** setting if you'd like to configure automated deployments for a certain branch.

+TODO: add a section mentioning the CI plugin based workings, maybe with a callout